 In this instance you will need to mark a horizontal line across the top (where you want the zip to start), and the bottom (where you want the zip to end).

 If you don’t have an invisible zipper foot you will need to iron the teeth of the zipper away from the tape.
 This will allow you to sew in the groove, as close to the teeth as possible.
-If you do not iron the zip you will fit it very difficult to sew close enough to the teeth to create an invisible finish.
+If you do not iron the zip you will find it very difficult to sew close enough to the teeth to create an invisible finish.

-You do NOT need to complete this step if you have an invisible zipper foot, as the foot will pull the teeth away from the zipper, allowing you to stitch in the perfect position.
+You do NOT need to complete this step if you have an invisible zipper foot, as the foot should pull the teeth away from the zipper, allowing you to stitch in the perfect position.

 Iron the teeth away from the zipper tape using heat and steam.
 Don’t hold the iron onto the zip for too long, you don’t want the teeth to melt!

-Position the zipper onto the fabric, to position the zipper correctly into the fabric you will need to place the RIGHT side of the zip onto the RIGHT side of the fabric.
+Position the zipper onto the fabric.
+To position the zipper correctly into the fabric you will need to place the RIGHT side of the zip onto the RIGHT side of the fabric.
 With the teeth of the zip facing AWAY from the seam allowance (edge of the fabric).

 Position the teeth of the zip onto the drawn line, and position the clear zip stopper at the top of the zip on the horizontal starting line you drew previously (top edge of the fabric).

 Pin the zip in position with the point of the pins facing the top of the zip, this will make the pins easier to remove when sewing.
-I personally don’t tend to baste the first side of the zip, however you are welcome to baste, tack the zip onto the fabric should you prefer this method.
+I personally don’t tend to baste the first side of the zip, however you are welcome to baste or tack the zip onto the fabric should you prefer this method.

 You may find it easier to baste or tack your zip onto your fabric if you do not have an invisible zipper foot.